 - The flying finish control is where the competitor's time is recorded on the official event clocks.
 The flying finish will be identified by a set of flying finish control boards.
 The competitors are not required to stop at this point, but must stop at the time control.
 A flying finish control will operate at the end of each controlled racing section. - The time control will operate at the start and end of every controlled section, e.g. the start and end of racing section (with flying finish), start and end of a neutralised zone, the entrance and exit of DSP and wherever required by the Clerk of the Course.
-At the time control (combined with the flying finish at the end of a racing section), the competitor's arrival time will be recorded on the official clock in hours, minutes and seconds GPS time.
+At the time control (combined with the flying finish a the end of a racing section), the competitor's arrival time will be recorded on the official clock in hours, minutes and seconds GPS time.
 This time will be entered onto a timecard where indicated, as well as on a sequence sheet.
 The times recorded on the official clocks, timecards and sequence sheets will be used as a back-up in the case of timing failures.
 The Clerk of the Course may use his discretion to employ alternative methods such as the official clocks, timecards, sequence sheets or manual timing.
-Early departure from start controls (jump starts) will carry a ten (10) minute penalty.
-The time difference between the allocated time and the actual time taken (the time by which early departure took place) will be added to the ten (10) minute penalty.
-Refer SSR 318 A [iv] a).